 This tradition of unquestioning "compiled external history" presented not only an authoritative narration of the succession of events, but also set the tone for a large proportion of the subsequent studies in Mormon history.
-These have dealt primarily with changes in the institutional structure of the Church - with the development of its doctrine, program, and organization.
+These have dealt primarily with changes in the institutional structure of the church-with the development of its doctrine, program, and organization.
 Particularly popular objects of study have been histories of the missions, wards and stakes, auxiliaries, educational and cultural institutions and programs, and economic enterprises.
 One reason for the popularity of such studies is the survival and availability of the records of the organizations and programs.
-Personal records were hardly available to anyone outside of given families, and these were widely scattered.
-There was always a problem about family records because every family organization had at least one person who did not want anyone to know that grandpa once shared a bottle of wine with his Battalion buddies, or that Aunt Jane once served tea to an officer of the Relief Society.
+Personal records were hardly available to anyone outside a given family, and these were widely scattered.
+There was always a problem with family records because every family organization had at least one person who did not want anyone to know that grandpa once shared a bottle of wine with his Mormon Battalion buddies, or that Aunt Jane once served tea to an officer of the Relief Society.
 Thus, using organizational records rather than family records, scholars tended to describe the "outside" of the events.

-There is, of course, another kind of history - the type which the British historian and philosopher, R. G. Collingwood, has called the history of the inside of the event.
-This history seeks to determine and expose the thoughts in the minds of the persons "by whose agency the events came about."5 The historian does this by creatively re-thinking the thoughts of the participants in the context of his knowledge, analyzing them and forming his own judgment of the validity of their explanations.
-He invests the narrative with meaning by consciously selecting from the sources what he thinks important, by interpolating in the reports of the participants and observers things which they do not explicitly say, and by rejecting or amending what he regards as due to misinformation or mendacity.
-Above all, he puts his sources in the witness-box, and by cross-examination extorts from them information which in their original statements they withheld, either because they did not wish to give it or because they did not realize they possessed it.
-In other words, the Mormon historian, like other historians, must read contemporary accounts with a question in his mind, and seek to find out, by inference and otherwise, what he wants to find out from them.
-Every step in his research depends on asking a question - not so much whether the statement is true or false, but what the statement means.
-Obviously, since his informants, by and large, are dead, the historian must put the questions to himself.6 The historian, as with
+There is, of course, another kind of history: the type which the British historian and philosopher R. G. Collingwood has called the history of the "inside" of an event.
+This history seeks to determine and expose the thoughts in the minds of the persons "by whose agency the events came about."14 The historian does this by creatively re-thinking the thoughts of the participants in the context of his knowledge, analyzing them, and forming his own judgment regarding the validity of their explanations.
+He invests the narrative with meaning by consciously selecting from the sources that which he thinks important, by interpolating in the reports of the participants and observers things which they do not explicitly say, and by rejecting or amending what he believes is the result of misinformation or mendacity.
+Above all, he puts his sources in the witness-box, and by cross-examination extorts from them information which in their original statements was withheld, either because they did not wish to give it or because they did not realize they possessed it.
+In other words, the Mormon historian, like other historians, must read contemporary accounts with a question in his mind and seek to find out, by inference and otherwise, what he wants to find out from them.
+Every step in his research depends on asking a question-not so much whether the statement is true or false, but what the statement means.
+Obviously, since his informants, by and large, are dead, the historian must put the questions to himself.15 The historian, as with scholars in other disciplines, must engage in the continuous Socratic questioning described so well by Plato in the quotation at the beginning of this article as "a dialogue of the soul with itself."

-6R.
-G. Collingwood, The Idea of History (New York, 1956), p.
-215. The first English edition was 1946.
+^{14.} R. G. Collingwood, The Idea of History (New York: Oxford University Press, 1956), 215.
+The first English edition was 1946.